BoBch27/firevault_go/README.md

 - To define a custom validation, use `Connection`'s `RegisterValidation` method.
 	- *Expects*:
 		- name: A `string` defining the validation name.
 If the name includes a method-specific suffix ("_create", "_update", or "_validate"), the rule will be applied exclusively during calls to the corresponding method type and ignored for others.
-		- func: A function of type `ValidationFn`.
-The passed in function accepts two parameters.
+		- func: A function that satisfies the `ValidationFunc` interface.
+Available types can be found in [validator_adaptors.go](https://github.com/bobch27/firevault_go/blob/main/validator_adaptors.go).
+The different types have different params, but the same return values.
 			- *Expects*:
-				- ctx: A context.
+				- ctx: A context (only in `ValFuncCtx` and `ValFuncCtxTx`).
+				- tx: A `Transaction` instance (only in `ValFuncTx` and `ValFuncCtxTx`).
 				- fs: A value that implements the `FieldScope` interface, which gives access to different field data, useful during the validation.
 Available methods for `FieldScope` can be found in [field_scope.go](https://github.com/bobch27/firevault_go/blob/main/field_scope.go).
 			- *Returns*:
 				- result: A `bool` which returns `true` if check has passed, and `false` if it hasn't.